-The purpose of this rule is to define community inclusion and set forth provider qualifications, requirements for service delivery and documentation of services, and payment standards for the service.
+This rule defines community inclusion and sets forth provider qualifications, requirements for service delivery and documentation of services, and payment standards for the service.

 (2) "Commercial vehicles" means buses, light rail transit, livery vehicles, and taxicabs that are available for public use.